arturoiafrate/it.arturoiafrate.homey-unraid/README.md

     - If a specific container is running
     - If a specific userscript is running in background
     - If a specific VM is in a certain state
+    - If a file exists in a share
+    - If a folder exists in a share

 3. Actually you can do:
     - Execute a generic SSH command